 While Wasting represents a rapid loss in weight vis-à-vis the child’s height, stunting represents a long-term undernourishment.
 Finally, underweight is used as a composite score for both wasting and stunting and is most popularly reported (given the relative stability).
 The Growth Charts available with the frontline workers also aims to track the indicator of underweight (Weight for Age).
 Children lying below -2 SD are considered as moderately malnourished, children lying below -3 SD are considered as severely malnourished.

-Though the process follows a robust model, the questions arise after calculation of Z-scores for the three constructs.
-The current MGRS reference standard is based on the data collected across Brazil, Ghana, India, Norway, Oman and U.S) vis-à-vis the NCHS.
+Though the process follows a robust model, the questions arise after the calculation of Z-scores for the three constructs.
+The current MGRS reference standard is based on the data collected across Brazil, Ghana, India, Norway, Oman, and the U.S) vis-à-vis the NCHS.
 However, the growth chart follows a logic, as pointed out by Panagariya that, “all differences between the height and weight of population occur due the differences in nutrition”.
 Therefore, the scores observe that the differences between the sample of a child taken from a well-to-do neighborhood in New Delhi and one residing at a remote village in the state of Chhattisgarh is solely because of the nutritional differences.
-While this might make statistical sense, in all actuality populations differ based upon their race, ethnicity, cultural practices and genetic make-up.
-Effectively, one is therefore not comparing apple with an apple by following the standards.
+While this might make statistical sense, in all actuality populations differ based upon their race, ethnicity, cultural practices, and genetic make-up.
+Effectively, one is therefore not comparing an apple with an apple by following the standards.

 While this can be regarded as one of the several issues plaguing the methodology, a deeper concern arises with the hiatus caused by unquestioned reporting and linear interpretation of the reports.
 If unexplained and unchecked, the public outcry over malnutrition might cause health practitioners to push infants recording low birth weight above the malnutrition levels through administration of external supplements, a trend not unknown to us currently.
-If this be a way forward, what happens to the previous argument of longitudinal “catching-up” process?
+If this be a way forward, what happens to the previous argument of the longitudinal “catching-up” process?
 What is the upper limit for the supplement beyond which one risks building obesity?
 Given the limitations, whether one should make use of reference standards at all?

 Such questions need to be addressed while one interprets the survey results.
 While reference standards are the most convenient and popularly used methods, they should also be interpreted with more care and prudence.
 India is well placed to develop its own reference standards based upon a more diverse sample that can be regularly updated.
-While such considerations lie mostly with the policy makers, it is recommended that the underlying concepts of nutrition should be disseminated within the larger populace using simple language.
-In the words of an anonymous author, “An educated citizenry is a vital requisite for our survival as a free people”.
+While such considerations lie mostly with the policymakers, it is recommended that the underlying concepts of nutrition should be disseminated within the larger populace using simple language.
+In the words of an anonymous author, “An educated citizenry is a vital requisite for our survival as a free people.”